 LOOT’s initialisation can be customised using command line parameters:

-- Set the game to run for.
-If the supplied game folder name is valid, the default and last game values are ignored.
-The default folder names are
+Set the game to run for.
+If the supplied game identifier is recognised, the default and last game values are ignored.
+The game identifiers recognised by default are

-- Set the path to use for LOOT’s application data storage.
-If this is an empty string or not specified, defaults to
+Set the path to use for LOOT’s application data storage.
+If this is an empty string or not specified, LOOT defaults to

 %LOCALAPPDATA%\LOOTon Windows and (in order of decreasing preference)

-If LOOT cannot detect any supported game installs, it will immediately open the Settings dialog.
-There you can edit LOOT’s settings to provide a path to a supported game, after which you can select it from the game menu.
+If LOOT cannot detect any supported game installs, you can edit LOOT’s settings in the Settings dialog to provide a path to a supported game, after which you can relaunch LOOT to detect that game.

 Once a game has been set, LOOT will scan its plugins and load the game’s masterlist, if one is present.
 The plugins and any metadata they have are then listed in their current load order.